jkantr/scrypt-for-humans/README.md

 ### scrypt.InternalError

-This error is thrown when an internal error of some other kind occurs in the `scrypt` library.
+This error is thrown when an internal error of some other kind occurs in the `node-scrypt` library.
 The original error message is retained.

 ### scrypt.scryptLib

-Provides access to the underlying `scrypt` library that is used.
+Provides access to the underlying `node-scrypt2` library that is used.
 Useful if you want to eg. specify custom Scrypt parameters.

 ## Changelog

 ### v1.0.0

 Initial release.

+### v2.1.0

+Utilizes `node-scrypt2` to support node 10+.